hashicorp/terraform-website/content/source/docs/plugin/framework/validation.html.md

 The [Terraform configuration language](https://www.terraform.io/docs/language/) is declarative and an implementation of [HashiCorp Configuration Language](https://github.com/hashicorp/hcl) (HCL).
 The Terraform CLI is responsible for reading and parsing configurations for validity, based on Terraform's concepts such as `resource` blocks and associated syntax.
 Basic validation of value type and behavior information, for example returning an error when a string value is given where a list value is expected or returning an error when a required attribute is missing from a configuration, is automatically handled by the Terraform CLI based on the provider, resource, or data source schema.

+These syntax and basic schema checks are performed during the [`terraform apply`](https://www.terraform.io/docs/cli/commands/apply.html), [`terraform destroy`](https://www.terraform.io/docs/cli/commands/destroy.html), [`terraform plan`](https://www.terraform.io/docs/cli/commands/plan.html), and [`terraform validate`](https://www.terraform.io/docs/cli/commands/validate.html) commands.
 Any further validation provided by the framework occurs after these checks.

 ## Attribute Validation